Sick Mr Ibu battles tears as he begs daughter to use pills on his behalf

 - Ibu who looked like he would burst into tears got the young girl laughing after he pleaded with her to take his place

-- While many people found the actor funny even while he's not himself, others sent him their love, and best wishes
+- While many people found the actor funny even in his sick state, others sent him their love and best wishes

 Popular Nollywood veteran Mr Ibu has got people laughing as well as sending him their best wishes after a video of him being persuaded like a child hit social media.